Pons scores 17 as No. 18 Tennessee beats No. 15 Kansas 80-61 - WTMJ

 The Volunteers (12-3) won their second straight and notched their second win against a top-15 opponent this season, a much-needed boost to their resume after COVID-19 issues scratched No. 1 Gonzaga, No. 14 Wisconsin and also a trip to Notre Dame.

 This was just Tennessee’s second win all-time against Kansas in six games.
-The Vols now are 5-2 in the Big 12/SEC Challenge.
+The Vols now are 5-2 in the Big 12/SEC Challenge, which the SEC won this season 5-4 for only the second time.

 Jaden Springer scored 13 for Tennessee, whose only losses have been without the freshman this season.
-John Fulkerson and Victor Bailey Jr. had 11 apiece, and Josiah Jordan-James had nine points and 11 rebounds.
+Victor Bailey Jr. had 11 apiece, and Josiah-Jordan James had nine points and 11 rebounds.
+Pons, the reigning SEC defensive player of the year, was 7 of 9 and knocked down a pair of 3s after scoring 24 in a loss at Kansas last season.

-Kansas (11-6) has lost four of five and dropped to 4-4 against ranked opponents this season.
-The Jayhawks dropped to 5-3 in the Big 12/SEC Challenge.
+Kansas (11-6) has lost four of five, the first time the Jayhawks have done that in a five-game span since Roy Williams’ first season as head coach in 1988-89.
+Kansas is 4-4 against ranked opponents this season and 5-3 all-time in the Big 12/SEC Challenge.

+“We were bad and Tennessee was great,” Kansas coach Bill Self said.
+“I don’t think we did anything to make them play poorly.
+And I think they did a lot of things to make us play poorly.”

 David McCormack led the Jayhawks with 17 points, Marcus Garrett added 15 and Jalen Wilson had 10.